Walid-Ahmed/imageclassifierSuite/README.md

 Each training will save the follwoing files in the "Results" folder

- 1. a thumbnail image including sample images from the training dtataset
+ 1. Thumbnail image including sample images from the training dtataset
- 2. the trained mode as a .keras2 file
+ 2. The trained mode as a .keras2 file
- 3.

 # III-Train a multiclass image classiffier using flow_from_data

-python train_BinaryClassiffer_flow_from_data.py
-python trainBinaryClassiffer_flow_from_directory.py.
+...TODO documentaiom

 # III-Test Model
 python test_network.py --model Results/not_santa_santa_binaryClassifier.keras2  --image TestImages/test_images_Santa_and_noSanta/santa_01.png --labelPKL Results/Santa_labels.pkl

+...TODO documentaiom